clirlab/wpd/README.txt

      PARALLEL/SERIAL VERSION
          June, 7Th, 2023

-The sequential and parallel implementation codes for double and float precision are attached.
+The serial and parallel implementation codes for double and float precision are attached.
 To download from:
           parallel.zip
           serial.zip

-Las imágenes procesadas pueden descargarse desde:
+The processed images can be downloaded from:

 https://drive.google.com/drive/folders/1jR0-FazN7NIjIbjBNYV2Muxy8XnXA7AN?usp=sharing